 - Location: 28 6th St, San Francisco, CA 94103

-On the weekdays I normally wait around 30 minutes (unless I get there right when it opens), but on the weekends it can be an hour to an hour and a half.
+On weekdays, I usually wait around 30 minutes (unless I get there right when it opens), but on the weekends, it can be an hour to an hour and a half.
 You can review a menu while you wait, so you know what to order by the time you sit down.

 Here is what we got:

 Blueberry bourbon crumb cake (daily special) – The cake had tons of flavor with a creamy but light whip cream.
 You get a good bourbon taste with each bite, and it pairs well with the sweet blueberries.